Steps to claim Disability Support Pension

 - Select Make a claim or view claim status, then Make a claim.

-- Under Disabled, ill or injured, select Get started.
+- Under Disabled, ill or injured, select Get started then follow the prompts to complete your claim.

 4. Track your claim

-After you submit your claim online, you’ll get a receipt telling you:
+After you submit your claim online, you’ll get a receipt telling you all of the following:

 - you’ve submitted your claim